 Our model's success in accounting for several aspects of international trade data suggests that it may be important to incorporate trade in durable goods when constructing an open-economy model for policy analysis.
 There are several challenges remaining, however.
 A well-known departure of the IRBC model from the data is that cross-country outputs have low correlation in those models, while this correlation is positive and relatively high in the data.
-Our model provides little insight on this issue.
+We explore this issue, but do not fully resolve the puzzle.
 In this paper, we also take trade in durable goods as exogenously given.
 Future work might endogenize the durability of traded goods, relating the types of goods traded to the cost of storage and time to ship.